Am I a Grateful Leader?

 “Gratitude is the fairest blossom which springs from the soul.” —Henry Ward Beecher

-There’s a story in Luke’s Gospel which paints the picture.
-On his way to Jerusalem, Jesus approached a village where he met ten men suffering from leprosy.
+But gratitude doesn’t always come naturally.
+There’s a story in Luke’s gospel which paints the picture.
+On his way to Jerusalem, Jesus approached a village where He met 10 men suffering from leprosy.
 In Jesus’ day, nothing was as pitiable as leprosy.

 “Anyone with such a defiling disease must wear torn clothes, let their hair be unkempt, cover the lower part of their face and cry out, ‘Unclean!
 Unclean!’
 As long as they have the disease they remain unclean.
 They must live alone; they must live outside the camp” (Leviticus 13:45-46).

-They’d obviously moved on into their new lives, no time to be grateful.
+They’d obviously moved on into their new lives—no time to be thankful.

-My prayer this week – Lord, will you cultivate a more grateful heart in me?
+My prayer this week—Lord, will you cultivate a more grateful heart in me?
 Will you make me a grateful leader?
-Will you help me to recognize those around me and express my gratefulness to them?
+Will you help me recognize those around me and express my gratitude to them?